CraigglesO/lycheeJS/guides/CONTRIBUTION.md

 git push origin
 ```

-If you want us to get your changes in the `ae` remote, you have to create
+If you want us to get your changes in the `upstream` remote, you have to
-a pull request from your own fork.
-Try to avoid pulling from your own fork
+create a `pull request` from your own fork.
+Try to avoid pulling from your own fork so you aren't getting out-of-date.
-so you aren't getting out-of-date.
-And never try to push directly to the
+And never try to push directly to the `upstream` remote as you don't want
-`ae` remote as you don't want to break the pull-request workflow!
+to break the `pull request` workflow!

 ### 5. Contribute a Feature